plamorg/voltproxy/README.md

 ### Middleware Configuration

-To further customize your configuration, you can add middlewares to your services.
 Middlewares allow you to apply additional functionality to your services, such as IP filtering or authentication.
 Multiple middlewares can be added to a single service.